 This course provides an evidence-based overview of why and how effective interacting helps both teachers and students, and what great teachers do to use it effectively.
-You will explore how these principles can be applied in the classroom, before practising selecting and adapting individual teaching strategies for different contexts to prepare for the next steps of your personalised professional development.
+You will connect this evidence to practical classroom techniques, and then practise selecting and adapting individual teaching strategies for different contexts to prepare for the next steps of your personalised professional development.